Services

 Health & Dental Plan

-To help UNBC graduate students pay for the health services they need, the NBCGSS has partnered with Studentcare in order to provide students with extended health and dental coverage.
+To help UNBC graduate students pay for the health services they need, the NBCGSS has partnered with Student care to provide students with extended health and dental coverage.
 The Plan is designed specifically to fill the gaps in provincial health care (the British Columbia Medical Services Plan) and other basic health-care programs.

 Who’s Covered?

-NBCGSS members registered in the Fall semester and paying NBCGSS fees are automatically covered by the Graduate Student Health & Dental Plan.
+NBCGSS members registered in the ongoing semester and paying NBCGSS fees are automatically covered by the Graduate Student Health & Dental Plan.
 This includes:

 Among other benefits, the Plan covers: